Karl Jaspers Forum, Target Article 16, 16 March 1999

 This makes it possible to use 'good' ideas to disguise

-'bad' acts (one should remember the dependence of 'the good'
+'bad' acts (never forgetting about the dependence of the very notions of 'the good'

 and 'the bad' on the level of cultural development and